Book an appointment now

 Her primary interests include Women’s Health, Fertility, Shared Ante Natal Care, Paediatrics, Preventative Medicine and minor procedures, including contraceptive device insertion and removal.
 Andrea is registered for Shared Antenatal Care with the Royal Women’s Hospital, Sunshine, the Mercy and Northern Hospitals.
 Since Andrea joined us she has proven to be a huge asset to our Practice and patients and she has a particular focus on quality healthcare.

-Dr Coniela Sgroi graduated from Monash University in 2001 and obtained her Fellowship in General Practice in 2008.
+Dr Coniela Sgroi is a General Practitioner who graduated from Monash University in 2001 and obtained her Fellowship in General Practice in 2008.
 Coniela has a Diploma of Obstetrics and Gynaecology.

 Coniela is qualified for shared obstetric care through The Royal Women’s Hospital and The Mercy Hospital for Women.
 She is also qualified to insert contraceptive device.
 Coniela is passionate about providing thorough care and working with her patients.
 She enjoys empowering them with knowledge and guiding them to achieve optimal health.

-Dr Aiko (Tiarni) Tomita completed a BMed at University of Newcastle in 2002 after obtaining Bachelor of Applied Science at Queensland University of Technology.
+Dr Aiko (Tiarni) Tomita is a General Practitioner who completed a BMed at University of Newcastle in 2002 after obtaining Bachelor of Applied Science at Queensland University of Technology.
 She gained her RACGP fellowship in 2012.

 Tiarni has worked as a GP in Sydney and rural NSW, as well as working in South Yarra and Southbank in Victoria.
 In her spare time, she worked for University of Oxford and completed her PhD in medicine in 2015.
 She is appointed as Visiting Associate Professor for Tokai University in Japan.
 Tiarni speaks fluent English and Japanese.
 She has lots of experience in providing medical care for people from non-English speaking background as well as local residents.